 Rent-to-own transactions are structured as leases rather than loans.

 In credit-based purchases, consumers borrow money to buy a product and repay that loan over time.
-In rent-to-own agreements, customers are renting the item with the option to obtain ownership through continued payments.
+In rental-purchase agreements, customers are renting the item with the option to obtain ownership through continued payments.

 Because no money is borrowed: